 Mark Heywood QC, prosecuting, said: "She approached and deliberately and viciously attacked each of them without warning, without any provocation.

 "She used the weapon forcefully and purposefully in each attack.
-She was controlled and she was rational."'Intention to kill'
+She was controlled and she was rational."

 He said Mrs Hodkin was "overwhelmed" and "she died almost immediately from the catastrophic injuries inflicted on her".

 The prosecution said Ms Edgington claimed her responsibility was diminished because of her mental state.

 However it rejected this claim, saying she acted deliberately and "intended to kill".

 The court heard she was treated as an inpatient by the Oxleas Trust and was treated for schizophrenia with emotionally unstable personality traits.

 The prosecution says she has a borderline personality disorder and her mental state is variable.